ice-HoTF/DayZ_Mod_Launcher/DayZ_Auto_Mod_Launcher/README.md

 **How To**:

-Add both scripts to your 'home' folder.
-Run 'sh Start_DayZ_Auto_Mod.sh' in the terminal, type in IP:Port & Query Port and username.
-Wait for mods to download and click enter.
-DayZ launches with mods.

 - Add both scripts to your 'home' folder.
 - Run 'sh Start_DayZ_Auto_Mod.sh' in the terminal, type in IP:Port & Query Port and username.
 - Wait for mods to download and click enter.